logantonra/olly/README.md

 - [ ] Add loading placeholders/ api error placeholders for train times and weather
 - [ ] Fix all snow/ rain animations
 - [ ] Make background dynamic based on real weather data
+- [ ] Add full description of what this app is and how to use it to README.md